 While it's relatively easy to acquire a copyright for a song or other piece of creative work, one does not need a copyright to gain basic protection.

 Generally speaking, one should not use existing IP in commercial work.
-If one does want to use existing music, photos, video, film or other existing elements in a commercial work, they need a license agreement.
+If one does want to use existing music, photos, video, film or other elements in a commercial work, they need a license agreement.

 Fair Use - Allows existing intellectual property to be used in teaching,

 news and other applications with public benefit.
 This is not clearly defined.

 Privacy - everyone is entitled to this.
 However those in the public

 Intrusion - When you intrude into a person's

 Access - Generally shooting on public property is OK.
 Private

 Commercial appropriation - It is NOT OK to use someone else's likeness

 to further your own cause.